Walker Lockett

 Andrew Walker Lockett (born May 3, 1994) is an American professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the San Diego Padres, New York Mets and Seattle Mariners and in the KBO League for the Doosan Bears.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, New York Mets, and Seattle Mariners, and in the KBO League for the Doosan Bears.

 Early life

 Lockett attended Providence School in Jacksonville, Florida.
 As a junior first baseman, he averaged a home run in every 5.2 at bats and posted a .468 batting average and .598 on-base percentage with 57 runs batted in.
 As a result, he was named the All-First Coast Baseball Player of the Year by The Florida Times-Union.
 As a senior in 2012, he led Providence to a state high school baseball championship.
 He had committed to play college baseball at South Florida as a junior.

 Career

 San Diego Padres

 The San Diego Padres selected him in the fourth round of the 2012 Major League Baseball draft, and the parties agreed on a $340,000 signing bonus.
 He spent 2012 with the Arizona League Padres, pitching to a 4.34 earned run average in 18 2/3 innings.
 He pitched only 2 1/3 innings in 2013 and 10 1/3 innings in 2014 due to injuries.
 Lockett returned in 2015 and pitched for the Fort Wayne TinCaps, Tri-City Dust Devils, and AZL Padres, posting a combined 4-4 record and 4.14 ERA in 18 total games (17 starts) between the three clubs.
 In 2016, he played for Fort Wayne, the Lake Elsinore Storm, San Antonio Missions and El Paso Chihuahuas, compiling a combined 10-9 record, 2.96 ERA and 1.06 WHIP in 28 total games (25 starts).

 The Padres added Lockett to their 40-man roster after the 2016 season.
 He spent 2017 with El Paso, collecting a 5-2 record and 4.39 ERA in ten starts.
 He missed nearly three months of the season due to a lower back strain.

 On June 1, 2018, Lockett was recalled by the Padres to start that evening in place of an injured Joey Lucchesi against the Cincinnati Reds.
 Through the first three innings, Lockett held the Reds to just one run on one hit and three walks.
 A lead off walk to Eugenio Suarez in the fourth, followed by a single by Scott Schebler and a double by Jose Peraza increased the Reds' lead to 3-0.
 Lockett came back to retire the next two batters before issuing his fifth walk of the day to Jesse Winker.
 Tucker Barnhart followed with a single to score Peraza, and knock Lockett out of the game.
 All told, Lockett allowed four hits, four runs and walked five in 3 2/3 innings, taking the loss as the Reds defeated the Padres 7-2.
 For the season, Lockett went 0-3 with a 9.60 ERA in four appearances (3 starts).